RayZ3R0/zen-css-docs/js-docs/05-examples.md

 # Examples of UserChrome.js Modifications

 This document provides practical examples of Firefox modifications, from basic to complex implementations.
-Each example demonstrates the concepts covered in previous sections.

 ## Basic Examples